Agriculture

 Irrigation systems use a minimum amount of water to enable the healthy growth of plants and crops.
 The time, amount, rate and frequency of irrigation depends on the season as well as crop and soil type.
 For instance, summer crops need higher irrigation frequency due to more water loss through evapotranspiration.

-However, you can face a range of issues like environmental degradation, salinisation and waterlogging due to excessive watering.
+However, you can face a range of issues like environmental degradation, salinization and waterlogging due to excessive watering.
 Thus, there is a need to adopt efficient and sustainable irrigation practices to ensure environmental balance and lasting agricultural productivity.

 Water is among the key factors for crop production in the agriculture sector.
 Both intensive and extensive land cultivation is hugely reliant on water availability.
 There are several irrigation sources in India, including springs, tube wells, tanks, canals and open wells.

-Status of Irrigation in India
+What is the Status of Irrigation in India?

 Agriculture is responsible for around 80% of the available water use annually.
-It accounts for nearly 700 billion cubic metres.
+It accounts for nearly 700 billion cubic meters.
 Farmers still depend on the monsoon season (June-September) to water most of the summer-sown or kharif crops.

 52% of the gross sown area in India had irrigation access in 2022-23.
 This irrigated area is around 73 million hectares.
 Of this, around 11% of area have facilities for micro-irrigation via drip systems and sprinklers.
 40% of the total irrigated area is watered with the help of canal networks.
 The rest of the area uses groundwater.

-Types of Irrigation Techniques
+What are the Different Types of Irrigation Techniques

 An irrigation technique is based on the distribution of obtained water within fields.
 The aim is to supply water in the field uniformly.
 It allows each plant to receive the required amount of water for healthy growth.
 Following are the different irrigation techniques: